How many airlines in india

 List of Airlines Operating in India 2025

-As of 2025, India’s aviation sector encompasses a diverse range of airlines, including mainline carriers, regional operators, cargo services, and charter providers.
+As of 2025, India’s aviation sector encompasses various airlines, including mainline carriers, regional operators, cargo services, and charter providers.
 Below is an updated list of these airlines, along with their founding years and primary hubs:

 Mainline Airlines: